Tamunoseimiebi/Part-1-cloud_blog/README.md

 The CI/CD file has three major segmesnts namely: name, env and jobs.

-	-  Name: Contains useful metadata and other information that describes when the pipeling is triggered and what github branch triggers it.
+-  Name: Contains useful information that describes when the pipeling is triggered and what github branch triggers it.

 -  Env:  Refers to useful environment variables needed to connect to docker hub.

-	-  jobs: Refers to the various stages of the pipeline.
+-  jobs: Refers to stages of the pipeline.
 The pipepline first builds the Dockerfile whenever a commit is made on the main branch and then pushes the generated docker image to Docker Hub.